 3. Comparison by type of keywords

 Regarding the type of keywords on which traditional SEO is based vs. Amazon SEO, I’m sure that you know that Google SEO’s keywords can be:

-Head tail: keywords that can bring you more income, but also those which have more competition and for which it is more difficult to bid or to be positioned by.
+- Head tail: keywords that can bring you more income, but also those which have more competition and for which it is more difficult to bid or to be positioned by.

-Long tail: the easiest keywords to dominate; they’re very specific, they don’t have much competition and they tend to include a purchase intention, although a low search volume.
+- Long tail: the easiest keywords to dominate; they’re very specific, they don’t have much competition and they tend to include a purchase intention, although a low search volume.
 However, all Long tail keywords combined can end up bringing you as much traffic and revenue as Head tail keywords (see the graphic below for more details).